How will you plan to spend your time?

 Though working during retirement may sound somewhat contradictory, it’s become more commonplace than you’d think.
 As many as 40 percent of retirees end up returning to the workforce, not necessarily because they need the money, but because it gives them a sense of purpose and lets them be social with others.

-If you wouldn’t mind working a little work during retirement, even if it's just part-time, then this can be yet another way to reduce your nest egg savings target.
+If you wouldn’t mind working during retirement, even if it's just part-time, then this can be yet another way to reduce your nest egg savings target.
 In fact, using the 4 Percent Rule, we can estimate that for every $1,000 per month you plan to earn consistently throughout retirement, this can reduce your savings target by as much as $300,000.

 Consider reducing your retirement expenses.